All Saints' Church, Botley

 There is a wide range of local businesses within the parish and the range of local shops includes a general store and post office, a chemist, florist, butcher and several specialist shops.
 There are four pubs, a choice of restaurants and a British Legion Club.
 Local organisations include the highly respected Botley Choral Society (many members are also in All Saints’ Choir), Over 60’s Club, a popular Garden Club, a flourishing W.I. group and Brownies, Cubs and Guides meet at the Scout Hut.
 There is a community mini-bus.
 There is a choice of pre-schools and a “Hop-a-Long Centre” at Botley Primary.
 The local venues are the Botley Centre and the Market Hall as well as the extension on All Saints’ Church.
 There are pitches for 5-a-side and full sized football, for cricket and there is a pavilion and a children’s play area at Botley Recreation Ground.
 In the south of the parish is the 400 acre Manor Farm Country Park, which offers walks through fields and woodland down to and along the banks of the River Hamble and this park is host to The Hampshire Farm Museum.

-Botley Primary School is Church of England Controlled and has an envious reputation backed by a recent “Outstanding” Ofsted Report and there is the private primary school, Woodhill, whose pupils also attend a Carol Service at All Saints’.
+Botley Primary School is Church of England Controlled and has an envious reputation backed by an “Outstanding” Ofsted Report.
 Christmas sees the church’s involvement with the wider community with carols being sung at The Bugle pub and in The Square.